 How Often to Feed Superworms to Axolotls?

-Axolotls not only bite but their exoskeleton can cause choking and impaction.
-If you feed them superworms with their exoskeleton on, sometimes it can be fatal.
+Superworms not only bite but their exoskeleton can cause choking and impaction.
+If you feed axolotls superworms with their exoskeleton on, sometimes it can be fatal.
 This depends on the size of the worm and how lucky your axolotl was at swallowing and digesting it.